Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 If you are not creating a new application you can skip this step.

 To setup the react App, we will use the create-react-app template.
-This `create-react-app` command creates an easy to run Typescript application powered by React.
+This `create-react-app` command creates an easy to run TypeScript application powered by React.
 This command will also install the Azure Communication Services packages that we need to run the sample as well.

 ```bash